educlopez/airlume/README.md

 - **User Dashboard:** Manage drafts, scheduled posts, and media assets in a streamlined interface.
 - **Social Integrations:** Connect and publish directly to Twitter/X and Bluesky.
 - **Media Library:** Store and manage images for your posts.
+- **CRON Jobs:** Schedule posts to publish at specific times with trigger.dev.
 - **Modern UI:** Built with Next.js App Router, Tailwind CSS v4, and Shadcn/UI for a beautiful, responsive experience.

 ---